GLOMO sub-projects and Early Stage Researchers (ESRs)

-Managing and recognizing social capital (Host: Vrije Universiteit Amsterdam
+Managing and recognizing social capital (Host: University of Vaasa)

 ESR 6 will develop a theory of internationals’ social capital investigating the diversity of weak ties, applying a cross-cultural perspective on the ties’ strength, and a cross-cultural perspective on the function and value of social capital (original contribution) within organisations.

-Managing global compensation and rewards (Host: Airbus SAS)
+Managing global compensation and rewards (Industrial PhD in a multinational company)

 ESR 7 will develop an understanding of the importance of the various logics of personnel administration and pay roll systems in various European countries and cultural context configurations with the use of SAP.
 Contrasting patterns of influences and development of mobility barriers due to payroll system differences in Europe and beyond will be compared, leading to a conceptualization of a possible European harmonisation of SAP payroll systems in order to facilitate European and global mobility, transnational leaves as well as European mindset development for supportive accounting practice.

 Prof. Dr. Cordula Barzantny (Toulouse Business School, FR),